 Environmental Management and Sustainability (MSEM)

 The Professional Science Master’s (PSM) in Environmental Management and Sustainability at St. Edward’s prepares you to tackle ecological issues through the combined disciplines of environmental science and project management.
-You’ll learn to evaluate and manage the increasing human impact on the environment, and you'll gain an international perspective on sustainable development through field experience in Costa Rica.
+You’ll learn to evaluate and manage the impacts of the increasing human impact on the environment.
+You’ll gain an international perspective on sustainable development through field experience in Costa Rica.

 Professional Science Master's in Environmental Management and Sustainability